k2view-academy/K2View-Academy/articles/33_data_catalog/05_data_catalog_navigation.md

 # Data Catalog Navigation

-The Data Catalog UI enables users to move through a data model’s graph, move from one level to another and to filter specific elements.
+The Data Catalog user interface enables users to move from one level to another through a data model’s graph, as well as to filter specific elements.

 ### How Do I Access the Data Catalog?

 The Data Catalog is accessed from the [K2View Web Framework](/articles/30_web_framework/01_web_framework_overview.md).
-Select the **Data Catalog** application from the Web Framework context menu to display the circle representing your project.
-If multiple projects have been deployed to the same OrientDB database, all projects are displayed.
+Select the **Data Catalog** application from the Web Framework context menu.
+A display showing circles representing all projects that were deployed to the same OrientDB database will appear, and yours will be one of them.
+If your project is the only one, only its circle will be displayed.

 <img src="images/33_02_proj.PNG" alt="image"  />